Tinkerforge/doc/en/source/Software/Brickd_Install_Windows.rst

  This automatic driver installation can fail without your notice.
 If you don't see Bricks in the Brick Viewer, please check in the Windows "Device Manager" that the drivers for the connected Bricks are installed correctly.
-If not, please choose the ``drivers`` folder in Brick Daemon installation and install the drivers manually.
+If not, please choose the ``drivers\brick`` folder in Brick Daemon installation and install the drivers manually.

 Driver Installation (Windows 8)